Universally measurable sets may all be Delta^1_2: Preserving pathology

 \begin{df} A Borel ideal $I$ has the \emph{preservation property} if every $I$-Borel-large set remains so after any countable support iteration of partial orders of the form $Q_{\bar{C}, F, g}$. \end{df}

-\begin{remark} The ideals that we consider in this paper are ideals on the set of infinite branches through some finitely branching tree of height $\omega$.
-There are natural versions of the meager ideal and the Lebesgue null ideal on sets of this form.
-Theorem 5.2 of \cite{KellSh} implies that these version of meager ideal have the preservation property (for a much wider class of partial orders than the ones considered here).
+\begin{remark} The ideals that we consider in this paper are ideals on the set of infinite branches through finitely branching trees of height $\omega$.
+Theorem 5.2 of \cite{KellSh} implies that the versions of the meager ideal on these spaces have the preservation property (for a much wider class of partial orders than the ones considered here).
 Theorem 6.3 and Lemma 6.4 of \cite{KellSh} show the same thing for the ideals of Lebesgue null sets. \end{remark}